Last updated on December 21, 2025

 Skyclave Apparition

-Skyclave Apparition has the power to exile any nonland permanent with mana value lower than four.
-The downside is to give your opponent a token with the same size as the mana value.
+Skyclave Apparition has the power to exile any nonland permanent with mana value 4 or less.
+The downside is giving your opponent a token with the same size as the mana value.
 That looks like a big drawback, but it isn’t.

 What’s worse to deal with?
 A Jace, the Mind Sculptor, or a 4/4?
 An Aether Vial, or a 1/1?
 Formats like Modern and Pioneer usually require you to deal with lots of different permanents, and the flexibility of Skyclave is king in those cases.